Markets & Profits (BF 102)

 ”Marketing might be the hardest and most important skill in beginning a farm, and so learning about some of the different ways to go about this was invaluable to me as I start my own farm.” –Elias K, Mount Arlington, NJ

 Aspiring farmers who are actively planning farm start-up.
 Beginning farmers in their first few years who are looking for some help exploring marketing, development of budgets, and tools to help achieve profitability.
 This is an intro-level course that is designed to be taken concurrently or directly after BF 101.

 - Identify farm goals and timelines for an enterprise

 - Begin to develop enterprise budgets and understand the potential for profitability with selected agricultural products

 - Explore marketing outlets and concepts important for successfully branding and selling your product

 - Understand that everything in farming is interconnected

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters, ask questions, and collaborate with other participants and the instructor to address your farm issues in real time.
+To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from presenters and ask questions in real time.
 If you miss one, they are always recorded and posted for later viewing.